-- Focus on updates and introduction of legislation that will allow for the utilization of the latest project delivery methods. - Prioritize efforts in the area of Design-Build legislation.
+- Focus on updates and introduction of legislation that will allow for the utilization of the latest project delivery methods. - Prioritize efforts in Design-Build legislation, including repealing the January 1, 2025, sunset date for Design-Build authority, and giving the County the ability to use Progressive Design-Build to deliver projects.